Olayeniii/Olamixx/README.md

 - 👀 I’m interested in React.js and SQL
 - 🌱 I’m currently learning Server Scripting
 - 💞️ I’m looking to collaborate on making a game using Unity
-- 📫 How to reach me @Ladyknoxxx on Twitter
+- 📫 How to reach me @lordhegambit on Twitter
 - 🏗️ Transitioning to React Native
 - Polishing Node.js